plomino/PlominoDoc/docs/features.rst

 Plomino provides a set of utility functions in ``PlominoUtils`` (``DateToString``, ``asUnicode``, etc.).

-In addition, custom Plomino utilities can be declared to Plomino from a custom package, and they will be available from any Plomino formula.
+In addition, custom Plomino utilities can be declared in a custom package, and they will be available from any Plomino formula.

 Example::